DemisStruiksma/Todolist-App/README.md

-# TransIP Frontend Assignment
+# Todo list App
-This repo will house the frontend assignment for TransIP.
+This repo contains a todo list app, created with vanilla JS.
+Besides that, I've used Tailwind CSS for the styling.